guruk05/Moto-Automotive/README.md

 # Description

-Moto Application is Developed using Mern Full Stack Technology
+Moto Application is Developed using Mern Full Stack Technology.